lf-edge/eve/.github/ISSUE_TEMPLATE/40_bug-report.md

 ---

-You have to provide the following information whenever possible.
+Please provide information requested in the template below as much as possible.

 #### Describe the bug

-A clear and concise description of what works not as it is supposed to.
+A clear and concise description of the problem.

 #### Recent release

-Does it reproduce on recent release?
-[The list of releases](https://github.com/lf-edge/eve/releases)
+Is it reproducible on a recent release?
+(See the [list of releases](https://github.com/lf-edge/eve/releases))

 #### Duplicate

 If you are reporting a new issue, make sure that we do not have any duplicates already open.
 You can ensure this by searching the issue list for this repository.
-If there is a duplicate, please close your issue and add a comment to the existing issue instead.
+If there is a duplicate, please close your issue and add a comment pointing to the existing issue instead.

 #### How to reproduce

-* Which eve version to use
+Include a list of steps showing how to reproduce the bug.
+Also include:

-* Non-default settings, if any
+* EVE-OS version [e.g., 6.6.3]
-* Architecture[arm,x86], OS[Linux, MacOS]
+* EVE-OS hardware architecture [e.g., arm64, amd64]

 #### Expected behavior